lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/1_Lesson_1/properties-methods.md

 Any angle between 0 and 359 can be used, but those are some of the more commonly utilized ones in 2D character movement.
 Keep in mind that 0 degrees is horizontal to the right, and that the degrees then follow clockwise.

+A few other common methods are:

+* `.addAnimation(label, image(s))` which adds animations to the sprite.
+* `.displace(target)` which lets a sprite push another sprite around the canvas.
+* `.remove(sprite)` which removes the sprite from the sketch completely.

 We will utilize many more methods throughout this unit, but for now lets focus on these.
-You can look more into a sprite's methods here.](https://molleindustria.github.io/p5.play/docs/index.html)
+You can look more into a sprite's methods [here](https://molleindustria.github.io/p5.play/docs/index.html).

 ---